geekysuavo/pyppm/scripts/README.md

 parts for a design from Digi-Key, because any given part number may occur more than once in different schematic sections.

+### bom-internal

+The `bom-internal` script takes bill-of-materials information embedded in the schematics of the current directory to generate long (per schematic page) and short (summarized) bill of materials CSV files.
+For this script to work, every schematic part needs to have a `partno` attribute that corresponds to its bill of materials line item identifier.

 ### build

 The `build` script runs any simulations in the current working directory,